janettelau/python-challenge/README.md

 - vote_percentage: The percentage of votes for each candidate
 - no_of_votes: The total number of votes for each candidate
 - winning_candidate: The winner of the election

+The output file "election_analysis.txt" is located in the "analysis" folder.